-The Marilyn shown in many images is the actress, laying her fame before her fawns.
+The Marilyn shown in many images is the actress, laying her fame before her fans.
 Sexy.
 Untouchable.
 Make believe.
-To the curious, another tale is told, powerful in the way of fallen angels unrooted in the untenable ground.
+To the curious, another tale is told, powerful in the way of fallen angels rooted in the untenable ground.

 Anyone who has delved behind the facade of her celebrity knows her public persona is the least interesting part about her.
-Her world weariness, her increasing doll-like sadness and impressionable hope, carve out the figure of a woman at odds with herself.
+Her world weariness, her increasing doll-like sadness and impressionable hope carve out the figure of a woman at odds with herself.
 She exists in the wrong time or place, fragile against an onslaught of teetering self-perception and the need for constant improvement.
-With her large, glistening eyes full of unrestrained trust and feeling, she is a throwback from another century, the 18th century.
-Or, as the man who produced some of her best photographs put it, an incarnation of the famous French painter, Jean-Baptiste Greuze.
+With her large, glistening eyes full of unrestrained trust and feeling, she is a throwback from another century: the 18th century.
+She is, as the man who produced some of her best photographs put it, an incarnation of the famous French painter, Jean-Baptiste Greuze.

 The 2010 book Fragments: Poems, Intimate Notes, Letters recalls a session with the legendary photgographer, Cecil Beaton:

 “[He] saw her as a very paradoxical figure, a siren, a tightrope walker, a femme fatale and naive child, the last incarnation of an 18th century face in a portrait by Greuze living in the very contemporary world of nylons, sodas, jukeboxes and drive ins.”